yugjadvani-dev/learning-tech/README.md

-# In this repo I put everything which I was leared and learning.
+# In this repo I put everything that I learned.

 Checkout the branch